National Director

 Board of Directors

-Mr. G. Morris Gurley, Esq., Vice-President
+Mr. G. Morris Gurley, Esq., Chairman

 Mr. Gurley received a law degree from Harvard Law School.
 He was previously a Vice President of Trusts and Estates and the Head of Trust Administration at the Chemical Bank.
 He was also the Chairman of the Annie Laurie Aitken Charitable Distribution Committee, the Co-founder of the National Center for Victims of Crime and the Co-founder of the Brain Trauma Foundation.
 Mr. Gurley is an active lay member of the Methodist Church and serves as the Vice-President on the Board of Directors of the New York City Council of Churches.
 He also serves on the Commission of Religious Leaders of the City of New York and on the Advisory Council of the New York Board of Rabbis.